ArcaneMage/javalaboratories-java-extensions/README.md

         compile group: 'org.javalaboratories', name: 'java-extensions', version: '1.1.1-RELEASE'
 ```
 ### CryptographyFactory
-Use the `CryptographyFactory` class to gain access to both symmetric and asymmetric cryptographic objects.
+Use the `CryptographyFactory` class to gain access to both symmetric and asymmetric cryptography objects.
 It provides
 a simple abstraction over the `Java Cryptography Extension (JCE)`.
-Moreover, an abstraction of the `KeyStore` has been
+Also, an abstraction of the `KeyStore` class has been
-introduced to simplify `PublicKey` and `SecretKey` usage with the cryptographic objects.
+introduced to simplify `PublicKey` and `SecretKey` usage with the cryptography objects.
+Here are a couple of decryption
+examples that use symmetric keys -- it is assumed the encrypted data was encrypted with the same key:
 ```
         // Decrypt with a SecretKey sourced from a KeyStore.
 Note: the encrypted data must've been encrypted with the
         // same key.